Senior Gear Editor

 Cons: Shell is not waterproof and not the most durable

 Another option from Rab, the Mythic Ultra lives up to the name with a mythical level of lightweight warmth.
-The jacket is made with 900-fill-power down, the highest fill-power in this review, and despite weighing just under 20 oz, it’s easily one of the top three warmest jackets we reviewed here.
-Not to mention that it packs down to less than the size of a football in the included stuff sack.
+The jacket is made with 900-fill-power down, the highest fill-power in this review, and despite weighing just under 20 oz, it’s easily one of the top three warmest jackets we reviewed here along with the Patagonia Stormshadow and TNF McMurdo.
+And it does that while packing down to less than the size of a football in the included stuff sack.

-Where this jacket comes up short is the results of its lightweight design.
-The jacket’s shell fabric is super lightweight and as a result is not the most weatherproof.
+Where this jacket comes up short is the result of its lightweight design.
+The jacket’s shell fabric is super lightweight and so is not the most weatherproof.
 It can take on a light drizzle, maybe a bit more than that thanks to the hydrophobic down, but that’s it.
 It’s also not super durable, but that said, we’ve been testing this jacket for over a year now and have yet to do any serious damage to it beyond a couple of small rips.
-The price is another limiting factor, as you’re really paying a good chunk of cash here for a jacket that only provides limited weight savings and warmth gains over, for example, its littler (but my no means little) brother, the Rab Neutrino Pro, above.
+The price is another limiting factor, as you’re really paying a good chunk of cash here for a jacket that only provides limited weight savings and warmth gains over, for example, its littler (but by no means little) brother, the Rab Neutrino Pro, above.
+In comparison to the Neutrino Pro, we found the Mythic Ultra to fit a bit tighter (all the better for warmth without needing to layer up underneath) and it has the lighter shell material as well, packing down a good bit smaller.

 Check Price on Backcountry Check Price on Amazon